We are open and COVID-19 SECURE. Click here to find out more

 Surgical procedures are carried out every morning, Monday to Friday.

 Patients are admitted between 9:00am and 10:30am and discharged, usually on the same day, between 4:00pm and 7:00pm.
-All pets being admitted for general anaesthetic must not be fed after 7:00pm the night before.
+All pets being admitted for general anaesthetic must not be fed after midnight.

 We understand that surgery and anaesthesia on your pet can be a worrying thought.
 To minimise anaesthetic risk and give you peace of mind, we offer the following services: